jharrymoore/jharrymoore.github.io/_posts/2021-10-19-atomic_cluster_environments.md

 __PhysNet -  J. Chem.
 Theory Comput.
 2019, 15, 3678−3693__
-One of the forcefields compared in the ACE preprint
+One of the forcefields compared in the ACE preprint is PhysNet, a message passing approach that does without physics-based descriptors and constructs them in a data-driven way, prior to feed forward layers to create the regression problem and predict molecular energies.

 Questions